 Start Location: Gaikou Lodge (Swellendam)

 A long neutral zone straight down the main road of Swellendam takes us westwards out of town and over the river.
-With the majestic Langeberg for a backdrop, the first 30km of open rolling farm road through orchards, wheat and canola fields is spectacular in the early morning mist.
-Once we cross the Breerivier we start heading south towards the Riviersonderend mountains.
+With the majestic Langeberg as backdrop, the first 30km of open rolling farm road through orchards, wheat and canola fields is spectacular in the early morning mist.
+Once we cross the Breërivier we start heading south towards the Riviersonderend mountains.
 Here the terrain changes as we head into a most enjoyable private farm and jeep track section, crossing through the lower foothills.
 Once up and over the other side, some spectacular views of the Overberg open up before you.
-Take a minute to savor the view before heading down the fast drop towards the ‘river that never ends’.
-Here a fun and fast rolling back road wedged between the ever rising mountain on your right and the river to your left takes you all the way to the crossing just outside the town of Riviersonderend.
+Take a minute to savour the view before heading down the fast drop towards the ‘river that never ends’.
+Here a fun and fast-rolling back road wedged between the ever-rising mountain on your right and the river to your left takes you all the way to the crossing just below the town of Riviersonderend.
 Some portage is required here, but nothing too hectic as the river is quite low this time of year.
 Once safely across, it is a quick and characterful run through the outskirts of town to the next water point.
-The mountains continue to frame the rest of your journey as you keep hugging the foothills, rolling along more glorious jeep track though orchards, fields and fynbos.
-This enjoyable section exits onto the main Greyton road approximately 15 Km from the finish line.
-From here it is a fast and furious, or very leisurely… gravel dash to the stunning ‘The Oaks’ finish venue where cool green lawns under majestic oak trees, and plenty more ice-cold Darling Brew, awaits.
+The mountains continue to frame the rest of your journey as you keep hugging the foothills, rolling along more glorious jeep track through orchards, fields and fynbos.
+This enjoyable section exits onto the main Greyton road approximately 15km from the finish line.
+From here it is a fast and furious (…or leisurely) gravel dash to the stunning ‘The Oaks Estate’ finish venue where cool green lawns under majestic oak trees, and plenty more ice-cold beers, await.